-Financial aid packages may include different types of aid such as scholarship, grants, student loans and work-study from federal, state, and institutional sources.
-Graduate students may apply for assistantships through the Peabody Admissions Office.
+The Peabody Conservatory offers both merit scholarships and need-based financial aid.
+Financial aid packages may include different types of aid such as scholarships, grants, student loans, and work-study, from federal, state, and institutional sources.
+Graduate students may also apply for assistantships through the Peabody Admissions Office.
 Domestic undergraduate students who qualify for need-based institutional aid will receive packages that consist only of grants and work-study if eligible, and will not have loans.

 All prospective students are considered for merit scholarship at the time of their audition.
-Undergraduate domestic students who wish to be considered for need-based financial aid must file the FAFSA, found at studentaid.gov, and the CSS Profile, found at https://cssprofile.collegeboard.org/.
-Any additional documentation will be requested later if necessary.
+Students who wish to be considered for need-based financial aid must complete the appropriate documentation, as outlined here.

 Approximately 90% of our incoming students are recipients of institutional gift aid.